Edward Atkin

 According to The Sunday Times Rich List in 2019, Atkin is worth £267 million.

 Career

 Edward joined his father's company, which was making a range of rubber products, in 1965 and took control after his father's death in 1972.

 He decided to concentrate on baby products and car mats.
 Avent was created after the birth of his first child in 1982.
-Avent went on to become the world's No.1 brand in baby feeding and revolutionised the baby feeding industry, making made it one of the most successful businesses in the UK.
+Avent went on to become the world's No.1 brand in baby feeding and revolutionised the baby feeding industry, making it one of the most successful businesses in the UK.
 The Avent factory in Suffolk was shortlisted for the Stirling Prize in 2000.
 Edward is also the owner of the heritage motoring title, Motor Sport industry.

 Awards

 He was awarded the IET Achievement Medal (Mensforth Medal) in 2006 and honored by the Queen with a CBE in 2011.